Error-331/code_tests/docs/bible/links.md

 Give to Everyone - April 4 (be generous and kind to people; but whatever we give, we need to make sure it points people to the gospel);

 The Rule of Thumb - April 5 (love your neighbor as yourself);

+Love...No Matter What - April 6 (exhibit God's love to others; but to love when we are hated is divine);